keya1331/TSEC-HACKS---artemis/README.md

 ---

 ## design in action
-this platform isn’t just built — it’s felt.
+this platform isn’t just built, it’s felt.
 i shaped the experience to speak calm, clarity, and care.

 > here’s a peek into the visual story ↓